 Our approach to the curriculum results in a fun, engaging, and high-quality computing education.
-Pupil skills and knowledge feed into teachers' future planning, and as a topic-based approach continues to be developed, teachers are able to revisit misconceptions and knowledge gaps in computing when teaching other curriculum areas.
+The quality of children's learning is evident in their understanding of computing and demonstrated in class floor books.
+Evidence such as this is used to feed into teachers' future planning allowing teachers to revisit misconceptions and knowledge gaps in computing when teaching other curriculum areas.
 This supports varied paces of learning and ensures all pupils make good progress.
 Much of the subject-specific knowledge developed in our computing lessons equip pupils with experiences which will benefit them in secondary school, further education and future workplaces.
-From research methods, use of presentation and creative tools and critical thinking, computing at Sabden Primary School gives children the building blocks that enable them to pursue a wide range of interests and vocations in the next stage of their lives.
+From research methods, use of presentation and creative tools and critical thinking, computing at Sabden gives children the building blocks that enable them to pursue a wide range of interests and vocations in the next stage of their lives.